Seraph on the Suwanee: The intersectionality of race and class

 The fact that Seraph on the Suwanee focuses on White characters differentiates it from the remainder of Hurston's novels.
 Indeed, Arvay's life is informed by the fact that she is a White, formerly impoverished woman.
-Having grown up in a small White town, she speaks of "heathens" of other nations that must be introduced to Christ; likewise, her opinion of African American characters is also clouded with racist prejudice (73).
-She even suspects the Corragios due to the fact that they are part Portuguese.
-I Arvay is insecure about her femininity, relationship with Jim, and her Whiteness, which becomes plainly obvious as she denounces the Corragios while also commenting on the attractiveness of their daughter.
+Having grown up in a small White town, she speaks of "heathens" of other nations that must be introduced to Christ; likewise, her opinion of African-American characters is also clouded with racist prejudice (73).
+She even suspects the Corregios due to the fact that they are part Portuguese.
+Arvay is insecure about her femininity, relationship with Jim, and her Whiteness, which becomes plainly obvious as she denounces the Corregios while also commenting on the attractiveness of their daughter.
 She also suggests that they are influencing Jim and her children.
 Arvay, therefore, desires to occupy a higher social status by deriving privilege from her race.

 Throughout the novel, Arvay begins to appreciate her increasing social status.
-Literary scholar Laura Dubek argues that Arvay's benefits from Black labor; Jim's association with the Colored Town is how he manages to gain his wealth.
-Indeed, Joe and Corragio are the ones that aid Jim in accumulating the Meserve's wealth, though neither of them would be able to occupy the class that Jim and Arvay do.
+Literary scholar Laura Dubek argues that Arvay benefits from Black labor; Jim's association with the Colored Town is how he manages to gain his wealth.
+Indeed, Joe and Corregio are the ones that aid Jim in accumulating the Meserve's wealth, though neither of them would be able to occupy the class that Jim and Arvay do.

 Critical reception

 Seraph on the Suwanee was less of a hit than her previous novels and received mixed reviews from critics.
-On October 31, 1948, Frank G. Slaughter remarked positively in the New York Times newspaper on Hurston's portrayal of Arvay as a "Florida cracker of the swamps," noting that her writing was a "mixture of excellent background drawing."
-Anne Whitmer writing in September of the same year, once again complimenting Hurston's use of "colorful Florida 'cracker' language", these praises highlight the way in which Hurston often used dialect in her novels.
+On October 31, 1948, Frank G. Slaughter remarked positively in The New York Times on Hurston's portrayal of Arvay as a "Florida cracker of the swamps," describing her writing as a "mixture of excellent background drawing."
+Anne Whitmer, writing in September of the same year, complimented Hurston's use of "colorful Florida 'cracker' language."
+These praises highlight the way in which Hurston often used dialect in her novels.

 However, Hurston's novel also received backlash.
 At the time of its publication, she was coping with false accusations regarding the assault of two young boys, and the sexual themes in the novel were used as evidence against her.
 Critics also bashed the "melodramatic ending."
 Contemporary critics such as Cheryl A. Wall criticize Hurston's dry portrayal of Arvay compared to her other female characters in previous novels.

-Controversy
+Sexual abuse allegations

 Following the publication of Seraph on the Suwanee, Zora Neale Hurston was falsely accused of sexually abusing two young boys.
 At the time, Hurston had been away in Honduras and denied the allegation.
 Despite this, newspaper syndicates continued to smear her name.
 The overtly sexual and provocative nature of Seraph was used as evidence of Hurston's proclivities.
 Purportedly, Seraph "advocated for sexual aggressiveness in women" and scenes were taken out of context in order to further accuse Hurston.
 Although the allegations were proven false, the damages done to her, particularly by the salacious and blatantly false articles published in the Baltimore Afro-American, destroyed her career.